YuanyueLi/MSEntropy/docs/source/entropy_search_useful_functions.rst

 After you've conducted a search in your spectral library, you may want to retrieve the metadata of a specific spectrum.
 For this, you can use the ``__getitem__`` function.

-For instance, let's say that after a search, you found that the second spectrum (0-indexed) in the library has the highest similarity score.
-You can call ``entropy_search[2]`` to retrieve the metadata of the second spectrum.
+For instance, let's say that after a search, you found that the third spectrum (index start from 0) in the library has the highest similarity score.
+You can call ``entropy_search[2]`` to retrieve the metadata of the third spectrum.

 Here's an example of how you can use the ``__getitem__`` function: